starlight345/2025/blog/inverse-polymer/index.md

 By applying MCTS after decoding, we gain robustness against errors from the base model.
 For example, even when the decoder generates an invalid or unrealistic structure, MCTS can recover a plausible and property-matching molecule through localized edits.
 This makes the method particularly useful when decoding from noisy latent embeddings, such as those predicted by TabNet in our pipeline.

 Furthermore, the modularity of this approach allows it to be combined with any generative model, including GRU- or Transformer-based decoders.
-While our current method manipulates SMILES at the string level, future extensions may incorporate graph-based edits or substructure-aware rollouts, inspired by works like VGAE-MCTS.
+While our current method manipulates SMILES at the string level, future extensions may incorporate graph-based edits or substructure-aware rollouts, inspired by works like VGAE-MCTS<d-cite key="doi:10.1021/acs.jcim.3c01220"></d-cite>.
 Such enhancements could provide even finer control over chemical structure during the search process.

 Ultimately, MCTS acts as a chemically grounded corrector that refines generated candidates into valid, property-aligned polymers.
 It bridges the gap between raw generation and task-specific optimization, improving both the plausibility and functional relevance of the final outputs.